Twin babies who died alongside their mother in Georgia are youngest-known Hurricane Helene victims

 Kobe, a single mother nursing newborns, had told her family it wasn't possible for her to evacuate with such young babies, her father said.

+They are waiting for the bodies to be released by the county coroner and for roads to be cleared before arranging a funeral.

-Williams described his daughter as a lovable, social and strong young woman who cared deeply about her large family.
+Williams described his daughter as a lovable, social and strong young woman.
 She always had a smile on her face and loved to make people laugh, he said.

 She was studying to be a nursing assistant but had taken time off from school to give birth to her sons.